VIDA-NYU/tile2net/README.md

 ## What is New?

-This is the Beta Version release of our code, featuring updated API and imprived model compared to our baseline and published results.
+This is the Beta Version release of our code, featuring updated API and improved model compared to our baseline and published results.
 During this experimental release, we encourage and welcome your feedback to help us improve the tool before publishing it as a PyPI and Conda package.